“There are no dull stories. Humans are full of wonder. No matter how you study our history, you will always, always find

-I am currently writing for the University of Rhode Island’s student newspaper, The Good Five Cent Cigar, working on URI’s broadcast, 5CCN News, and producing and providing sports commentary for the university’s radio station, WRIU.
+I am currently the news editor for the University of Rhode Island’s student newspaper, The Good Five Cent Cigar, working on URI’s broadcast, 5CCN News, and producing and providing sports commentary for the university’s radio station, WRIU.

 You can access all of my work through the tabs above.

 My name is Adam Zangari and I am currently a sophomore at the University of Rhode Island in Kingston, Rhode Island.
 During my high school career, I served as co-editor in chief of The Lion’s Roar and executive producer/ anchor of the LHS Advisory Report.
-Currently, I am a staff reporter for the Good Five Cent Cigar and a commentator/ host for URI athletics on WRIU.
+Currently, I am a news editor for the Good Five Cent Cigar and a commentator/ host for URI athletics on WRIU.